keant1/1P13-test/README.md

-# 1P13-test
+# 1P13 Testing and Sandbox repository
-Test Repository for 1P13 Computing Labs
+Test Repository for 1P13 Computing Labs.
+More description to come later